 Founders

-Alex DiBranco (she/her) is executive director of the Institute for Research on Male Supremacism.
+Alex DiBranco (she/her) is the executive director and co-founder of the Institute for Research on Male Supremacism.
 Her writings on male supremacism and incel terrorism have appeared in the International Centre for Counter-Terrorism Journal and The Public Eye quarterly, a publication of the think tank Political Research Associates.
 She has provided trainings and advice on male supremacist ideology for social justice organizations such as Western States Center, National Domestic Workers Alliance, and SURJ.

 DiBranco has been interviewed about her work by outlets including NPR, The New Republic, the Chicago Tribune, Think Progress, and the Southern Poverty Law Center.
 She has a chapter in the book News of the Right published by Oxford University Press, drawn from her in-progress dissertation analyzing how the U.S. Right built sustainable infrastructure and political power from the 1970s through 1990s.
 DiBranco has her Ph.D. in Sociology from Yale University and has been affiliated with the Berkeley Center for Right-Wing Studies and the Dangerous Speech Project.